 Lieutenant General Vincent Stewart, former Deputy Commander, United States Cyber Command; 20th Director of the Defense Intelligence Agency (DIA); U.S. Marine

 Career transitions bring new challenges, opportunities, and perspectives.
-In this episode, Lieutenant General Vincent Stewart talks about his 38-year career in the U.S. Marine Corps and his leadership experience as the Deputy Commander United States Cyber Command and the 20th Director of the Defense Intelligence Agency (DIA).
+In this podcast recorded in 2020, Lieutenant General Vincent Stewart talks about his 38-year career in the U.S. Marine Corps and his leadership experience as the Deputy Commander United States Cyber Command and the 20th Director of the Defense Intelligence Agency (DIA).
 Learn how his military training and mindset helped him during his career transition to the private sector, why he advocates so strongly for businesses to hire military veterans, his dedication to lifelong learning, and his advice to others during a career transition.

 Listen to the Episode: